ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

         ```
   - Parent model's new column
     - Setup it up
-      - Migration - As seen in the section `Handling Columns with a Migration`
+      - Migration - As seen in the section `Column handling migration`
         - Use the migration name of `parent_model_example_grandparent2_model_id_column`
         - Use the table specifier of `example_parent_models`.
         - Table columns